blobotic/notes_public/european_history/2_renaissance.md

 	- rulers worked through facilities offered by the church, most notably the Inquisition
 	- insisted on religious conformity
 	- "Spanishness" = sense of Catholicism
-	- in contrast to the prior tolerantness, the expelled the Jews and the Moors in 1492
+	- in contrast to the prior tolerancy, the expelled the Jews and the Moors in 1492
 	- false Christians became common, families that had been Muslim (Moriscos) or Jewish (Marranos) but had accepted Christianity to avoid expulsion
 	- fear that they retained a sympathy for the religion of their forbears, and so they were brought before the Inquisition to extort confessions
 	- spanish life became rigidly and ostentatiously orthodox